rdlauer/articles/nativescript/monetize/post.md

 ## In-App Purchases

-As we see developers shying away from one-time initial app download fees, we see an equal increase in the usage of the native in-app purchase platforms.
+As we see consumers shying away from one-time initial app download fees, we see an increase in the usage of the native in-app purchase platforms.
 What better way to leverage both Apple's and Google's native platforms than with one [cross-platform in-app purchase plugin](http://plugins.nativescript.org/plugin/nativescript-purchase)!?

 ![in-app purchase and billing](in-app-purchase.png)

-Install the `nativescript-purchase` plugin with `tns plugin add nativescript-purchase` and in this code snippet from the nativescript-purchase plugin docs, you can see how easy it is to list the "products" you offer as part of your in-app purchase offerings:
+Install the `nativescript-purchase` plugin with `tns plugin add nativescript-purchase` and in this code snippet you can see how easy it is to list the "products" you offer as part of your in-app purchase offerings:

 	import { Product } from "nativescript-purchase/product";